 Conclusion

-This contribution proposed a simplified transform scheme for ISP mode, which applies DCT-2 only in the primary transform stage.
+This contribution proposed a simplified transform scheme for ISP mode, which applies DCT-2 only in the primary transform stage when sps_lfnst_enabled_flag is equal to 1.
 Comparing to the transform design in VTM-8.0, the proposed method brings 0.06% and 0.02% luma BD-rate loss for All Intra and Random Access configurations respectively.
 The complexity of encoder and decoder can be reduced due to the unified primary transform kernel.

 Reference